atropos112/nixos/README.md

 i had this fail on me once because i didn't have permission to all the stuff inside of the surface folder.
 Before doing this get fresh image and whack it on, so it is in livecd mode.

-DUring this process if doing on desktop will be asked for password for zfs encryption. for ext4 nothing
+During this process if doing on desktop will be asked for password for zfs encryption. for ext4 nothing

 once the machine reboots, need to apply config one more time, this is to get secrets across (the ssh keys should be there by then to read the said secrets)